martadomin/Cavity_mediated_interaction_TFM/README.md

 published in Physical Review A DOI: [10.1103/6jcl-c1gt](https://doi.org/10.1103/6jcl-c1gt)).

-The code studies 1D quantum gases: an ideal Bose gas, bosons with combined short- and long-range interactions, and an ideal Fermi gas, subject to cavity-mediated, infinite-range interactions in a periodic box.
-The methods use are: Variational and Diffusion Monte Carlo (VMC/DMC).
-It computes ground-state energies, density profiles, pair correlations g⁽²⁾, and the superfluid fraction via the Leggett bound.
+The code studies 1D quantum gases: an ideal Bose gas, bosons with combined short- and long-range interactions, and an ideal Fermi gas; each of them subject to cavity-mediated, infinite-range interactions in a periodic box.
+The methods used are: Variational and Diffusion Monte Carlo (VMC/DMC).
+It computes ground-state energies, density profiles $n(x)$, pair correlations
+$g^{(2)}$, and the superfluid fraction via the Leggett bound.

 ## Repository structure